mdavids/rfc/content/draft-davids-forsalereg-08.md

 to avoid escaping and ensure printable characters, though this is also not required.

 ### ftxt
-This content tag may contain human-readable text that conveys information to interested parties.
+This content tag is intended to contain human-readable text that conveys information to interested parties.
 For example:

 ~~~
 _for-sale IN TXT "v=FORSALE1;ftxt=price:$500,info[at]example.com"